Cetis/hear/HEAR_1.0_Requirements.md

 ### R7: Support usage as a formative document

-To be used as a formative document from the point of a student‚Äôs entry to HE onwards throughout their HE experience:
+To be used as a formative document from the point of a student's entry to HE onwards throughout their HE experience:

 -   as a basis for reviewing progress and planning future activities;